bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 Semantic layers depend on domain and canonical models for base entities but establish authoritative definitions for derived metrics within their consumption context.

 #### Measures and Metrics

+> For measures and metrics naming standards and suffix conventions, see [Measures and Metrics](modelling_standards_and_conventions.md#measures-and-metrics) and [Quantities & Measures](modelling_standards_and_conventions.md#quantities--measures) in Modelling Standards and Conventions.

 **Measures** and **metrics** are first-class semantic layer concepts that quantify business performance.